Education in the Netherlands

 Bilingual education (tweetalig onderwijs TTO)

-There are 117 schools with a VWO bilingual stream, plus 45 HAVO and 24 VMBO schools have bilingual departments.
+In 2015 there were 120 schools with a VWO bilingual stream, plus 45 HAVO and 24 VMBO schools had bilingual departments.
 Only students that master the Dutch language at an appropriate level will be admitted (www.europeesplatform.nl/tto).

 Higher education in the Netherlands